VovaMazur/Showcases/README.md

 Explore the following Business Intelligence projects:

+- **Adventure Works - sample dashboard:** A sample dashboard based on the open dataset of Adventure Works DB.
 - **Texas, Economic KPIs:** An illustrative dashboard showcasing key economic indicators for Texas.

 ---